StarRocks/starrocks/docs/en/quick_start/hudi.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Data Lakehouse with Apache Hudi
+# Apache Hudi Lakehouse

 ## Overview

 - Deploy Object Storage, Apache Spark, Hudi, and StarRocks using Docker compose
 - Load a tiny dataset into Hudi with Apache Spark
-- Configure StarRocks to access the Hive Metastore using an extrnal catalog
+- Configure StarRocks to access the Hive Metastore using an external catalog
 - Query the data with StarRocks where the data sits

 <DataLakeIntro />